OneCDOnly/sherpa/docs/README.md

 >
 > That said: the majority of development is now complete, and I'm currently working-on increasing stability during auto-package upgrades.
 So, <b>sherpa</b> will work beautifully on a fresh (or new) system, but can experience issues when individual application updates are released.
 >
 > Fair warning: this is an unusually large bash script.
-It runs painfully slow on NAS with ARMv5 CPUs.
-These NAS are now all end-of-life.
-Consider upgrading to something newer.
+It runs painfully slow on NAS with ARMv5 CPUs (identified by <b>sherpa</b> as "a19" in the title/version line).
+These NAS are now all end-of-life, and no-longer supported by QNAP.
+Consider upgrading to something newer and faster.

 <b>[Click here for installable packages](https://github.com/OneCDOnly/sherpa/wiki/Packages)</b>
 ## ![#c5f015](images/lime.png) Installation